Louis Williams (American football)

-Louis Randall Williams Jr. (born April 11, 1979) is a former professional American football player who played as a center in the National Football League (NFL) for two seasons for the Carolina Panthers.
+Louis Randall Williams Jr. (born April 11, 1979) is an American former professional football player who was a center for two seasons with the Carolina Panthers of the National Football League (NFL).
 He played in two games in the 2002 season for the team.

-Williams attended Louisiana State University, where he played college football for the LSU Tigers football team.
+Williams attended Louisiana State University, where he played college football for the LSU Tigers.
 He was selected to the Associated Press All-Southeastern Conference first-team in 2000.
 He was born in Fort Walton Beach, Florida and attended Choctawhatchee High School.